Mapping of youth provisions: African Diaspora spaces

 • Help youth workers better understand the changing nature of European African Diaspora identity and help promote European integration.

-This project is co-funded by European Commission within Erasmus+ Programme.
+This project was delivered between February 2017 and September 2018 and co-funded by European Commission within Erasmus+ Programme.